 Horn, Shane, and Koen Veermans.
 "Critical thinking efficacy and transfer skills defend against "fake news" at an international school in Finland."
 Journal of Research in International Education, vol. 18, no. 1, pp. 23-41.
-Kipp, Jacob.
-"Tectonic shifts and Putin's Russia in the new security environment."
-Military Review.
-March-

 Kipp, Jacob.
 "Tectonic shifts and Putin's Russia in the new security environment."
 Military Review, March-April 2022, pp. 1-21.